7anshuai/nico-minimal/README.md

 - touchIcon: Link of Apple Touch Icon.
 - hideNico: Hide nico copyright at bottom.
 - github: Github link, a github fork badge will display.
+- github_issues: GitHub issues link, all comments of the issue will display.
 - navigation: A array of items of navigation.

 GitHub example: